Damian4Lupa/currency-exchange-online/README.md

 # Currency exchange online

 The application allows you to convert exchange rates between 33 different currencies from around the world.
-Thanks to the data collected from the European Central Bank, exchange rates are always valid.

-The application uses the https://exchangeratesapi.io/ API
+The application uses the https://freecurrencyapi.net API

 ## See like it looks like